ROCm/HIP/docs/reference/programming_model.rst

 Memory Model
 ===============================================================================

-The hierarchy of threads introduced by :ref:`inherent_thread_model` is induced by the memory subsystem of GPUs. :numref:`memory_hierarchy` summarizes that memory namespaces and how they relate to the various levels of the threading model.
+The hierarchy of threads introduced by the :ref:`inherent_thread_model` is induced by the memory subsystem of GPUs. :numref:`memory_hierarchy` summarizes the memory namespaces and how they relate to the various levels of the threading model.

 .. _memory_hierarchy: